Updated: March 21, 2026:(Sources: Elon Musk X post March 14, Teslarati reporting, Wall Street analyst notes)

 How Wall Street Is Reacting Right Now

-After the March 14 announcement, TSLA saw typical profit-taking but analysts remain focused on the long game.
+After the March 14 announcement, TSLA saw typical profit-taking, but analysts remain focused on the long game.

 The project directly solves the biggest risk to Tesla’s 2026–2030 growth story.
 Owning the full AI stack (software + silicon) is a game-changer.
 However, the market wants proof: exact production timelines, first wafers, and real capex numbers.